fightforthefuture/old.fightforthefuture.org/README.md

 #### Production: GitHub Pages

 fightforthefuture.org is hosted on [GitHub Pages][06].
 Here’s how it works: every time a commit is pushed, [Travis CI][01] runs a build.
-Every time a pull request is merged on the the `production` branch, the result of that build is committed and pushed to `master`.
+Every time a pull request is merged on the the `production` branch, the result of that build is committed and pushed to the github pages branch.
+(For org-level sites, such as this one, the github pages branch is `master`, _not_ `gh-pages`)

 #### Heroku